Choosing your wedding photographer | Who do you go with & how do you decide?

 So when you send your message, make it count, and make it personal.
 Speaking as a wedding photographer, I LOVE getting emails that tell me a bit about the couple, what they’re planning for their day, and yeah, the old “your work is stunning!” definitely butters me up a little bit 😉 So I’d advise against copy and pasting your approach to multiple photographers.
 This is your initial point of contact and you should be aiming to connect with them right from this moment.

 In the past, I’ve received emails that only say “how much do you charge?”.
 Literally, thats it.
 Not even so much as a hello, or “are you available on x date”.
-Not a good way to start out with your potential photographer, and if you do send a message like that, be prepared to not get a response!
+This isn’t the best foot to start on with your potential wedding photographer.
+Give some detail & show some enthusiasm and you’ll get the same back!

 What NOT to do